The networked input-output economic problem: Modeling

-In this paper, the following problem will be considered. \begin{Problem} Suppose that Assumptions~\ref{assumption:1} and \ref{assumption:2} hold.
-Design distributed algorithms to solve the networked input-output equation~\eqref{eq:networked_leontiff_model_matrix} for \begin{itemize} \item[(i)] the closed model: the matrices $\m{A}_{ij}$, $\forall (v_i,v_j)\in \mc{E}$ are column-stochastic, and there is no demand $\m{y} = \m{0}_{dn}$. \item[(ii)] the open model: at least a matrix $\m{A}_{ij}=[a^{i,j}_{p,q}]$ corresponding to an edge $(v_i,v_j)$ in $\mc{H}$ is column-substochastic; and there is a nonzero demand $\m{y} \ne \m{0}_{dn}$. \end{itemize} \end{Problem}
+In this chapter, the following problem will be considered. \begin{Problem} Suppose that Assumptions~\ref{assumption:c15_1} and \ref{assumption:c15_2} hold.
+Design distributed algorithms to solve the networked input-output equation~\eqref{eq:c15_networked_leontiff_model_matrix} for \begin{itemize} \item[i.]
+The closed model: the matrices $\m{A}_{ij}$, $(v_j,v_i)\in {E}$ are column-stochastic, and there is no demand $\m{y} = \m{0}_{dn}$. \item[ii.]
+The open model: at least a matrix $\m{A}_{ij}=[a^{p,q}_{i,j}]$ corresponding to an edge $(v_j,v_i)$ of the induced subgraph ${H}$ of the in-roots in ${G}$ is column-substochastic; and there is a nonzero demand $\m{y} \ne \m{0}_{dn}$. \end{itemize} \end{Problem}

-Figure~\eqref{fig:network} provides an example of a five-agent system, in which each agent has three basic industries as aforementioned in Table~\ref{tab:my-table1}.
-In case there is no demand (closed model), we may omit the vertices L1--L4, and observe that agents 1, 2, and 3 belong to the set of the out-roots of the matrix-weighted graph $\mc{G}$.
-In an open model, demands are non-zero at three layers of agent 1, and the first layer of agent 5.
+Figure~\ref{fig:c15_network} provides an example of a five-agent system, in which each agent has three basic industries.
+In case there is no demand (closed model), one may omit the vertices L1--L4, and observe that agents 1, 2, and 3 belong to the set of the in-roots of the matrix-weighted graph ${G}$.
+In an open model, demands are non-zero at the first- and the second layers of agent 1, and the first- and the second layer of agent 5.